 Why is activated charcoal good for bloating and gas?

 When ingested, activated charcoal can trap excessive gas molecules that may lead to flatulence and bloating.
-When combined with simethicone, activated charcoal is even more effective.

 Is activated carbon FDA regulated?